AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 with several configuration parameters:

-- $s*$ - ideal block fullnes; desired long term average block fullness.
+- $s*$ - ideal block fullness; desired long term average block fullness.
 - $v$ - variability factor; controls how fast the adjustment factor changes.
 If value is small, it will adjust slowly, and if it is large, it will adjust quickly.
 - $block\_weight$ - total weight of the previous block.
 - $c_{min}$ - the smallest possible value of fee multiplier $c$.